Webinative/dockerise-django/docs/part_3.md

 ## Why use environment variables

-A Django project could be run in one or more of the following environments,
+In a typical organisation, we run a Django project in one or more of the following environments,

 - Alpha   (Development)
 - Beta    (Quality assurance)
 - Staging (Pre-Production)
 - Live    (Production)

 Some of the project's configurations/settings change depending on the runtime environment.
-For example, consider the `ALLOWED_HOSTS` and `DEBUG` settings.
+For example, consider the `ALLOWED_HOSTS` and `DEBUG` values.

 | Setting | Alpha | Beta | Staging | Live |
 | --- | --- | --- | --- | --- |